"Aging and death do seem to be what Nature has planned for us. But what if we have other plans."

 Programmed Theories of Aging introduces and discusses theories of aging based on programmed events.

-Turning Back the Clock presents future strategies to delay and reverse human aging.
+Curing Aging and the Science of Immortality presents future strategies to delay and reverse human aging.

 Godseed speculates how we will be able to change ourselves onto non-aging organisms.